|SIC Codes:||3721 3724 3728 3761 3764 3769|

 |NAICS Codes:||336411 336412 336413 336414 336415 336419|

 Companies in this industry manufacture aircraft, aircraft components, and missiles and space vehicles.
-Major companies include US-based Boeing, General Dynamics, Lockheed Martin, Northrop Grumman, and Raytheon, as well as the Netherlands-based EADS (and its French subsidiary Airbus), BAE Systems (UK), Finmeccanica (Italy), and Bombardier (Canada).
+Major companies include US-based Boeing, General Dynamics, Lockheed Martin, Northrop Grumman, and Raytheon, as well as Airbus Group (the Netherlands), BAE Systems (the UK), Bombardier (Canada), and Finmeccanica (Italy).
 Many companies work primarily as subcontractors to the largest manufacturers.

-Aircraft manufacturing accounts for about half of industry revenue; aircraft engines and other parts for about 40 percent; and missiles and space vehicles for about 10 percent.Buy Now
+Aircraft manufacturing accounts for about 55% of US industry revenue; aircraft engines and other parts for about 35%; and missiles and space vehicles for about 10%.Buy Now